6 Tips for Keeping Your Viral Video On-Brand

 Take email campaigns, for example.
 Let’s say you’ve already built a healthy email list from scratch using HelloBar.
 One of the best ways to advertise it (more on this below) is to send it out to your email subscribers.
 Not only does this fortify your bond with your community by delivering content they want to see, you can also bolster your videos views and likes early on, even before a more public launch.

 The same holds true for social media.
 Videos are ideal for social media, and as we said above they receive 12x as many shares as text and photo posts.
-That’s why spending a little extra effort coordinating your video release schedule with your social media manager always pays off.
-Chances are, whoever’s in charge of your social media will have some big ideas for how to best use that video.
+If you boost your TikTok views, for example, you can literally expect so much views that it becomes clear video and social media are a perfect match.

 Of course, no social media platform is better for video than YouTube.
-No matter the industry or style, brand videos all almost certainly end up on YouTube.
+No matter the industry or style, brand videos almost certainly end up on YouTube.
+Aside from hosting your videos on its platform, it also allows you to embed YouTube video on your website.
 So if you’re planning a video in the near future, it’s a good idea to make sure your YouTube channel is optimized for it.
 If you’re struggling to get an adequate number of followers — or just want more for good measure — you can use HelloBar to increase your subscribers.

 Start now to have a community in place by the time your video is released.
 Every YouTube subscriber is a future view!